 Endothermy allows mammals a higher level of sustainable activity.
 Mitochondria in the cells of the internal organs contribute to the basal metabolic rate and constant body temperature.

-Mitochondria are also present in large number in the muscles of a mammal.
-Their role is to provide energy for the muscles.
+Mitochondria are also present in large numbers in the muscles of a mammal.
+Their role is to provide energy for the forces.
 They break down the glucose by oxidation.

 This process allows them to provide the mechanical energy for the contraction of the muscles.
-By having a large number of mitochondria in the muscles, the amounts of glucose can be increased, increasing the amount of energy.
+By having many mitochondria in the muscles, the amounts of glucose can be increased, increasing the amount of energy.

-The maximum aerobic metabolic rate (MAMR) is approximately ten times of a reptile of the same weight.
-A mammal and a reptile of the same weight can run roughly the same speed.
+The maximum aerobic metabolic rate (MAMR) is approximately ten times a reptile of the same weight.
+A mammal and a snake of the same weight can run at roughly the same speed.

-Although the mammal is continuously using up its energy stores, they can constantly hunt, forage, fight, evade predators, find new food sources and search for mates.
+Although mammal is continuously using up their energy stores, they can constantly hunt, forage, fight, evade predators, find new food sources and search for mates.